Software Reviews

 Step 7: Launch and Promote

 Share your registration link across every channel: email, social media, your website, partner newsletters.
-The registration page is your event's front door — the more traffic you drive to it, the more registrations you'll get.
+The registration page is your event front door.

 Registration Best Practices